KannonZenetism/zenetism-field-physics/field-physics/FP09-spiral-field-music-engineering.md

 -   **𝑹** = Resonance Reciprocity

 > **Ethical Implication:** Symbolic integrity is not moralism; it is field ecology.
-> A spurious signal cannot collapse a harmonic node
+> A spurious signal cannot collapse a harmonic node,
-> It can only veil its resonance,
+> it can only veil its resonance,
 > delaying coherence until veracity restores flow.
 > A veracious glyph reveals alignment,
 > and healing propagates across lifelines.

 ---